8 parts of speech definitions and examples

 9. Articles

-Verbs are underlined in the below sentences for easy identification:
+Verbs are marked as bold in the below sentences for easy identification:

 • am good at English.